learn-co-curriculum/phase-4-project-guidelines/README.md

 - [https://github.com/learn-co-curriculum/project-template-react-rails-api][project template]

 The project template is set up the same way as all of the labs from this phase.
-It has also been configured to enable you to deploy the app to Heroku using a similar process to the one described in the Deploying module.
+It has also been configured to enable you to deploy the app to Render using a similar process to the one described in the Deploying module.

 Make sure to follow the setup instructions in the template's readme to get